adiguno/react-learn/README.md

 ## images
 - images must be placed in `public/images`

+## favicon
+- must be place in `public/` directly

 ## Nextjs Image
 - `layout='fill'` -> grow in both x and y to fill container

+## Tailwind CSS
+- light mode is the default, so only dark-mode specifier `dark:` needs to be added to support 2 modes